sachisabya28/lambda-DynamoDBstreams/README.md

 ## _AWS SERVERLESS_

-In order to implement serverless artitecture with AWS we are implementing RESTAPI using Lambda, DynamoDB, API GAteway, s3
+In order to implement serverless artitecture with AWS we are implementing RESTAPI using Lambda, DynamoDB, API GAteway, dynamodbStreams

+Retreive data from secondary table(batterydata) which stored whenever INSERT or MODIFY takes place in primary table(devicedata).
+Update in batterydata is handled by lambda and dynamodb Streams.

 ## IAM credentials
 ***